biomedical textiles, specializing in braided and

 The Importance of Transformation Temperature Testing of Nickel Titanium Wire used in Medical Devices, Part 1

 Nitinol alloys enjoy an ever increasing popularity as a proven biomaterial for the manufacture of medical devices, primarily due to its unique shape memory and superelastic properties.
 Stents (vascular and nonvascular), along with other devices, rely on Nitinol’s transformation temperatures for their performance inside the human body.

 Controlling the transformation temperatures is critical to how the part will function and is particularly important when discussing implantable devices, as it plays a key role in fatigue resistance.

 Transition temperatures will be affected by wire processing, and then again by the final device heat treatment.
 Vital to understanding and controlling the device performance is testing these transformation temperatures both at the ingot level (raw material) and in its finished device form.
 Device designers and manufacturers need to create specifications that contain requirements for the material at both levels.

 On a Nitinol wire certification, unlike other alloys, simply checking that the chemistry requirement is met is not sufficient to ascertain its suitability for the application.
-Transformation temperatures, at the ingot level and, if applicable, at the wire level must also be considered critical to the application.
+Transformation temperatures, at the ingot level and, if applicable, at the wire level must also be considered critical to application.